one of these imps is not like the other

 Alice’s mom was shooting me a murderous look.
 Danny’s mother, out of breath from running to reach us, gave me a look that only indicated half of what she really wanted to say, but didn’t.
 That look was worse than any punishment I would get.
 Shirley’s mom was standing in her doorway with a scowl that made both of us cringe.
 Shirley ran right home.

-My sentence was banishment to my room sans dinner and after that I was released to the prison back yard for two weeks.
-Mom brought me sandwiches and her wonderful chocolate nut cookies.
+My sentence was banishment to my room sans dinner and after that I was released to the

 The second day I pulled a patio chair to the back gate just so I could see freedom.
 I still felt the full weight of being the neighborhood kidnapper.
 Engrossed in a book, I didn’t hear Danny’s mom approach the gate.